dgraph-io/dgraph/wiki/content/query-language/index.md

 ### Fuzzy matching

-Syntax: ``match(predicate, string, distance)`
+Syntax: `match(predicate, string, distance)`

 Schema Types: `string`

 Index Required: `trigram`

-Matches strings by calculating the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) predicate value to the string, also known as "fuzzy matching".
+Matches predicate values by calculating the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) to the string, also known as _fuzzy matching_.
 The distance parameter must be greater than zero (0).
-Using a greater distance value could yield more but less accurate results.
+Using a greater distance value can yield more but less accurate results.

-Query Example: At root, fuzzy match nodes similar to `Stephen`, with a default distance value of 8.
+Query Example: At root, fuzzy match nodes similar to `Stephen`, with a distance value of 8.

 {{< runnable >}}
 {